 a.
-Pharmacological Intervention
+Pharmacological intervention

-- Antipsychotics (APs) should be considered in the treatment of schizophrenia. - Default from treatment in schizophrenia should be addressed and avoided. - Depot/long-acting injectable AP in schizophrenia: - o should be offered when there is medication adherence issue - o may be considered on patient's preference - APs should be offered to prevent relapse in schizophrenia. - Second-generation APs is the preferred choice. - o Standard dose of APs should be considered as maintenance treatment. - Intermittent treatment using APs should be avoided in schizophrenia. - Electroconvulsive therapy may be considered in schizophrenia to achieve rapid and short-term improvement of severe symptoms after an adequate trial of AP is proven ineffective and in treatment-resistant schizophrenia.
+- Antipsychotics (APs) should be offered in schizophrenia as it is the mainstay of the treatment. - Treatment adherence should be regularly monitored and maximised until the termination of treatment is indicated in schizophrenia. - · Long-acting (depot) injectable AP in schizophrenia: - o should be offered when there is medication adherence issue - o may be considered based on patient's preference - APs should be offered to prevent relapse in schizophrenia. - Second-generation APs are the preferred choice. - Standard dose of APs should be considered as maintenance treatment. - Intermittent treatment using APs should be avoided in schizophrenia.